On this page

 The diary helps you to gain better control over your pain.
 The diary is particularly helpful for discussing how to manage your pain with your doctor or other health professionals.
 Sharing the information in your diary with family members may help them to understand what you are experiencing.

 You can design a diary for yourself, or use one that has already been developed such as by the National Prescribing Service.
+There are also apps available such as from the painaustralia website.

 Who can help me deal with my pain?